Next Green Wave Launches Bold New Line of THC Products with Grammy Nominated King Louie

-Vancouver, British Columbia--(Newsfile Corp. - June 18, 2019) - Next Green Wave Holdings Inc. (CSE: NGW) (OTCQX: NXGWF) ("Next Green Wave", "NGW" or the "Company") is celebrating its next brand roll-out with influential Chicago hip-hop star King Louie.
+VANCOUVER, British Columbia, June 18, 2019 (GLOBE NEWSWIRE) -- Next Green Wave Holdings Inc. (CSE: NGW) (OTCQB: NXGWF) ("Next Green Wave", "NGW" or the "Company") is celebrating its next brand roll-out with influential Chicago hip-hop star King Louie.
 Through an exclusive partnership with SD Cannabis, King Louie will be launching premium flower THC products and concentrates throughout his new 'Life of Louie' album world-tour and appearances at selected dispensaries throughout Southern California.*

 Next Green Wave CEO, Leigh Hughes commented, "We're thrilled to be collaborating on this product launch with King Louie, he is a trailblazer in the hip-hop industry and influential ambassador of cannabis culture in America.
 Together, we have the opportunity to shape the norms and perceptions surrounding cannabis culture and will offer consumers an elevated experience through the quality and delivery of our extracted oils and exclusive flower products."